Debunking the Arguments of PseudoSkeptics and Debunkers

 Further,

-skeptics distort information saying that because it may be
+skeptics distort information saying that because it may

-possible to reproduce certain phenomena by fraud - even at odds of one billion
+possible to reproduce certain phenomena by fraud - even at odds of one

 to one - that they have proven that fraud took place.
-In this sense, the
+In this sense,

 skeptics find it impossible to transcend their 'metaprogram' (their